Fruit & Vegetable Benefits, Growing Tips & Recipes

 Recognizing Disease Symptoms Early

-Black Sigatoka shows up as dark spots with yellow halos that eventually turn into large dead patches.
-You’ll want to catch this one fast.
+Basically, Black Sigatoka creates dark spots with yellow rings that turn into the same large dead areas on leaves.
+We are seeing that you will want to get this one quickly only.

-Banana bunchy top virus is a nightmare – look for dark green streaks on leaves and stems, and that “bunched up” appearance at the top of the plant.
+Basically, banana bunchy top virus creates dark green streaks on leaves and stems, and the plant top looks bunched up the same way every time.

 Organic Treatment Methods